Vidvox/docs.isf.video/docs/quickstart.md

 <img src="/quickstart/ISF-Image-Inputs.png" alt="Creating ISF FX" />
 Adding an image input in the ISF Editor to create an FX.

 ISF compositions can include more than one image input, making it possible to pass in additional data to be used for things like masking and distortion effects.
-Additional information on declaring image inputs and the image filter convention can be found in the[ISF JSON Reference](ref_json).
+Additional information on declaring image inputs and the image filter convention can be found in the [ISF JSON Reference](ref_json).

 ## Including Vertex Shaders